cajames/generator-celement/generators/app/templates/system/docs/components/quickstart.md

 });
 ```

-The above imports Element entirely.
+The above imports the library entirely.
 Note that CSS file needs to be imported separately.

 #### On demand